SrijanSamridh/Notification.py/README.md

 # Notification.py
-Well, This code well help you activate your custom notification.
+Well, This code and the files will help you activate your custom notification into your PC.